CurlyMoo/rules/README.md

 2. `uint16_t size` the size (number of characters) of the token encountered.

 The `is_event` function is called with three parameters:
-1. `char *text` contains the rule block currently being prepared.
-2. `uint16_t pos` contains the position inside the rule block where a token was encountered, possible an event.
+1. `char *text` contains the name of the token encountered, possibly a event name.
 3. `uint16_t size` the size (number of characters) of the token encountered.

 Both function should return a `-1` when the token isn't a variable neither an event.
 The `is_variable` function should return the length of the token found.
 The `is_event` should return `0` when a token was indeed an event.